SimonDarksideJ/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/09_shadows_effect/index.md

     >
     > The shader produces a `fade` value by interpolating the `input.TextureCoordinates.x` between a `startDistance` and `endDistance`.
 Recall from the [theory section](#rendering-the-shadow-buffer) that the texture coordinates are used to decide which vertex is which.
 The `.x` value of the texture coordinates is `1` when the vertex is the `D` or `F` vertex, and `0` otherwise.
 The `D` and `F` vertices are the ones that get projected far into the distance.
 Thus, the `.x` value is a good approximation of the "distance" of any given fragment.

-    Now when you run the game, you can play around with the shader parameters to create a fall off gradient for the shadow.
+    Now when you run the game, you can play around with the shader parameters to create a falloff gradient for the shadow.

     | ![Figure 9-25: Controlling shadow length](./gifs/shadow-length.gif) |
     | :-----------------------------------------------------------------: |
     |            **Figure 9-23: Controlling shadow length**               |

-    It is worth calling out that this dithering technique only works well because the box blur is covering the pixellated output.
-Try disabling the blur entirely, and pay attention to the shadow fall off gradient.
+    It is worth calling out that this dithering technique only works well because the box blur is covering the pixelated output.
+Try disabling the blur entirely, and pay attention to the shadow falloff gradient.

-3. You will need to pick values that you like for the shadow fall off.
+3. You will need to pick values that you like for the shadow falloff.
 I like `.013` for the start and `.13` for the end and set them in the `Update` method of the `Core` class before updating the `ShadowHullMaterial`:

     ```csharp
     ShadowHullMaterial.SetParameter("ShadowFadeStartDistance", .013f);